 We love seeing your creations in the kitchen.
 Don't forget to tag us with #CookingForSIBO or #TheHealthyGut so we can find your photos and videos.
 And we always love to hear what you think of our recipes.
 If you enjoyed our ruby grapefruit and custard recipe, let us know in the comments below.

-Don’t feel deprived this Christmas!
-The SIBO Christmas eCookbook is bursting with SIBO-friendly appetisers, sides, desserts and sweet treats.
+Don’t feel deprived this holiday season!
+The SIBO Holiday eCookbook is bursting with SIBO-friendly appetisers, sides, desserts and sweet treats.
 All recipes are based on the SIBO Bi-Phasic Diet by Dr. Nirala Jacobi ND and clearly list what phase they are suitable for.

 All recipes are 100% gluten-free and soy-free.
 There are dairy-free, grain-free, sugar-free, and low FODMAP options available.
 Recipes list AU and US measurements, temperatures and ingredient names.